adrikachowdhury/Tic-Tac-Toe/README.md

 2. Install dependencies: `numpy` and `tkinter`/`pygame`
 3. Open `Tic-Tac-Toe.ipynb` in a notebook (Google Colab/Jupyter) and run all cells to implement the game in the console.
 4. For GUI version: Open `Tic-Tac-Toe (GUI).py` in a Python environment (e.g., VS Code or PyCharm) and run the script to launch the GUI game.

+---

+## 💫 Credits
+Feel free to explore the documentation, and please give **credit to the owner** when using content from this repo!
+Many thanks!🙌